Tutorial: CI/CD for Azure using Terraform, Ansible and VSTS

 Here is a picture of the flow:

 In this example, we first build and package a Spring Boot application using Gradle.
 You can import the full build definition from GitHub repository or create a Java Gradle project from scratch by following steps provided in documentation “Build your Java app with Gradle.”
+Here is outline of the steps and commands customizations:

 On the Triggers tab, enable continuous integration (CI).
 This tells the system to queue a build whenever new code is committed.
 Save and Queue the build.